Eador. Imperium

 - Eador Imperium offers a deep and engaging gameplay experience with a unique blend of turn-based strategy and RPG elements.

-- The game features a wide variety of units, heroes, and spells, allowing for diverse strategies and playstyles.
+- The game features a wide variety of units, heroes, and buildings, allowing for diverse strategies and playstyles.

-- The developers are actively working on updates and improvements, showing commitment to enhancing the game experience.
+- The developers are actively working on updates and improvements, showing commitment to enhancing the game.

-- The game is plagued by frequent crashes and bugs, which can disrupt gameplay and lead to frustration.
+- The game is plagued by frequent crashes and bugs, making it frustrating to play at times.

-- The user interface can be clunky and difficult to navigate, making it challenging for new players to get accustomed to the game.
+- The user interface can be clunky and difficult to navigate, especially for new players.

-- The campaign lacks the depth and complexity of previous Eador titles, with some players feeling disappointed by the absence of a grand campaign.
+- The campaign lacks the depth and engagement of previous titles, with some players feeling it is more of a series of scenarios rather than a cohesive story.

 - 30 % positive mentions